k0f1/configuring-linux-web-server/README.md

 Eedit the files within the cloned directory as follows:
 * Edit application.py, database_setup.py, application.py and functions_helper.py to change engine = create_engine('sqlite:///database.db') to engine = create_engine('postgresql://catalog:password@localhost/catalog')

-### Setting Up Postgresql Database
+Then run `python3 database_setup.py`
+To populate the database run python3 lotsofitems.py

+### Switch to postgresql object with
+cd to the the home and use
+`sudo -i -u postgres`
-Use this command to start the Postgres interactive shell and to switch user to Postgres: You must be already logged in as a sudo user
+Use this command to start the Postgres interactive shell and to switch user to Postgres: You must be already logged in as a sudo user at the

-Switch to postgres object with: `sudo -i -u postgres`

 * Create database user with:
 `postgresql@IP Adress: createruser -P <username>`